86 Exterior Window Trim Ideas

-A bay window is a beautiful feature on any home and deserves a special treatment.
+A bay window is a beautiful feature of any home and deserves special treatment.
 Your exterior window trim ideas for the rest of the home will also work on your bay or double window, but you can add molding and other features to make it an architectural focal point.

 To complete your old-world cottage design, continue ornate trim along your roof line.
-Add another layer of framing by building out simple pilasters beside each window, and attach ornate panels atop each one.
+Add another layer of framing by building out simple pilasters beside each window, and attaching ornate panels atop each one.
 Of course, you aren’t stuck to a simple color palette when using ornate trim.
-Dark trim on top of a lighter colored wall looks equally stunning.
+Dark trim on top of a lighter-colored wall looks equally stunning.